davidclin/vim/README.md

 - git clone https://github.com/VundleVim/Vundle.vim.git $HOME/vimfiles/bundle/Vundle.vim

 ## To find location of all vimrc file(s) and order of operation
-This may come in handy when trying to figure out where vim looks to execute
+This may come in handy when trying to figure out where vim looks to execute .vimrc
 - vim --version | grep vimrc  (to get path of all vimrc files)

 For Linux  , .vimrc usually lives under ~/.vimrc